indrasaputra/toggle/doc/PREREQUISITES.md

     Follow [Buf installation](https://docs.buf.build/installation).

-- Install clang-format
+- Install protolint

-    We use [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to format our protocol buffer files.
+    We use [protolint](https://github.com/yoheimuta/protolint) to format and lint our protocol buffer files.
-    We use version 11.1.0 when we develop this project.
+    We use version 0.35.2 when we develop this project.

 - Install `protoc-gen-go-grpc`, `protoc-gen-grpc-gateway`, `protoc-gen-openapiv2`, `protoc-gen-go`